BII-Lab/Yeti-Project/doc/Yeti-DM-Sync.md

 information.

-The KSK directories each contain a file called `ksk-iana-start-serial.txt`, which contains the serial in the SOA of the IANA root zone when to start using the contents of the directory.
+The KSK directories each contain a file called `iana-start-serial.txt`, which contains the serial in the SOA of the IANA root zone when to start using the contents of the directory.

-The ZSK directories each contain a file called `zsk-iana-start-serial.txt`, which contains the serial in the SOA of the IANA root zone when to start using the contents of the directory.
+The ZSK directories each contain a file called `iana-start-serial.txt`, which contains the serial in the SOA of the IANA root zone when to start using the contents of the directory.

 Operations